 Links to other sites

 Our website contains hyperlinks to many other websites.
-We are not responsible for the content or functionality of any of those external websites (but please let us know if a link is not working by contacting us).
+We are not responsible for the content or functionality of any of those external websites (but please contact us to let us know if a link is not working).

-If an external website requests personal information from you (for example a link to JustGiving to donate), the information you provide will not be covered by our privacy notice.
-Please read section 5 on Sharing your personal information.
+If an external website requests personal information from you, the information you provide will not be covered by our privacy notice.
+Please read section 5 (above) on sharing your personal information.

 8. Storing your information

 We will only use and store information for so long as it is required for the purposes it was collected for.
-How long information will be stored for depends on the information and what it is being used for.
-For example, if you ask us not to send you marketing emails, we will stop storing your emails for marketing purposes (though we’ll keep a record of your preference not to be emailed).
+How long information will be stored for depends on the information and its purpose.
+For example, if you ask us not to send you marketing emails, we will stop storing your emails for marketing purposes (though we will keep a record of your preference not to be emailed).

 We never store payment card information.
 We may need to retain some records to meet our legal obligations – these would include records about money.